iterative/dvc.org/static/docs/tutorials/interactive.md

 6. [Importing Data](https://katacoda.com/dvc/courses/basics/importing) <br/>
    Download and track data from the
-   [remote storage](/doc/command-reference/remote) of another DVC project that is hosted on a Git repository.
+   [remote storage](/doc/command-reference/remote) of any DVC project that is hosted on a Git repository.

 ## Simple ML Scenarios